Decisions built on self-report.

 The resume is the candidate's account.
 The interview is a performance of it.
 Hire on those alone and you're betting a six-figure placement on one side of the story.

 Most hiring decisions rest almost entirely on what the candidate tells you.
-The one step that could add independent signal — the reference check — is usually unstructured, easy to coach, and leaves nothing on the record.
+The one step that adds independent signal — the reference check — is usually unstructured, easy to coach, and leaves nothing on the record.

 The resume is the candidate's account.
 The interview is a performance of it.
 Hire on those alone and you're betting a six-figure placement on one side of the story.